-I have led humanist and non-religious funerals and memorials since 2001, and I have trained and mentored many others as they became celebrants too.
+I 'found' humanism when my father died in 1989 and have led humanist and non-religious funerals and memorials since 2001.
+Along the way I have trained and mentored many others as they became celebrants too.

-Every single ceremony has been as unique as the person whose life is being remembered, whether that is a ninety-eight-year-old grandmother, a well-known actor, or a three-month-old boy.
+Every single ceremony is as unique as the person whose life is being remembered; the ninety-eight-year-old grandparent, the stand-up comedian, the three-month-old baby.

-My job is to write and then lead the funeral so that you can grieve in the way you need and want.
-In a crematorium, in a burial ground, at a theatre or guildhall, at The Frontline Club or in a pub.
+I will work with you to write and then lead the funeral so that you can grieve in the way you need and want to.
+In a crematorium, in a burial ground, at a pub or a town hall.

 If Led Zepplin is right, great.
-If Mozart is appropriate, terrific.
+If Mozart is more appropriate, terrific.
 Taylor Swift...wonderful.
 Recordings of the shipping forecast, a favourite football moment, the person's own voice.
-It's all part of the richness of a life.
+We will make it work.

 If you want poetry chosen and read, yes, of course.
 And if poetry wasn't the person's kind of thing, that's equally fine.

-I won't include a sermon on humanism.
-Instead, I focus on the person's life story, their experiences and the relationships they had in their lives.
+I don't include a sermon on humanism.
+Instead, I focus on the person’s life story, their experiences and their unique place in the world.

 Those life stories can be warming and wonderful, but sometimes a story is heartbreaking.
 Whatever the story, I will write and deliver it with honesty and heartfelt authenticity.